 The project site includes the roadway of CR 134 where it crosses Elk Bay, and 9 acres of lake waters to the east and west of CR 134, currently overgrown with dense mats of hybrid cattails.
 Three project objectives have been identified for this site which, collectively, will help restore and sustain a habitat for aquatic plants and wildlife native to the region.

-The first objective of the project is the removal of 9 acres of hybrid cattails spanning CR 134 where it crosses Elks Bay that displace native vegetation and wildlife, impact fisheries, impede access to open water, and continue to propagate to other parts of the lake.
-Employing techniques tested at Voyageurs National Park, this objective will be divided into two phases.
-This first phase reduces the biomass using a prescribed burn while ice is still on the lake.
-The purpose of the burn is to substantially reduce the bulk and cost of subsequent cattail removal.
+The first objective of the project was the removal of 9 acres of hybrid cattails spanning CR 134 where it crosses Elks Bay that displace native vegetation and wildlife, impact fisheries, impede access to open water, and continue to propagate to other parts of the lake.
+Employing techniques tested at Voyageurs National Park, this objective was divided into two phases.
+This first phase would have reduced the biomass using a prescribed burn while ice was still on the lake.
+The purpose of the burn was to substantially reduce the bulk and cost of subsequent cattail removal.
 Voyageurs has estimated that burning prior to removal, reduces biomass loads by 6 tons/acre.
+Unfortunately, due to weather and ice conditions early in 2023, the prescribed burn was not able to be completed.

 OBJECTIVE PURPOSE: